 This phrase is repeated in Judges 21:25.
 The NIV puts this as, "Everyone did as he saw fit."
-Since it is a requirement to use one's eyes to observe any visual sign, it's understandable why they draw to these verses.

 Since it is a requirement to use one's eyes to observe any visual sign, it's understandable why they draw to these verses.
 But when their solution is not found anywhere in scripture and it is clearly man-made, aren't they doing just that?
 Keeping time how they see fit?